-A handwritten signature in black ink that reads "Lehmann Johnson LLC".
-The signature is fluid and cursive, with "Lehmann" and "Johnson" connected by a horizontal line, and "LLC" in a smaller, separate area.
+A handwritten signature in black ink that reads "Rehmann Lohman LLC".
+The signature is fluid and cursive, with "Rehmann" and "Lohman" stacked vertically and "LLC" to the right.

 INDEPENDENT AUDITORS' REPORT ON COMPLIANCE FOR EACH MAJOR FEDERAL PROGRAM AND INTERNAL CONTROL OVER COMPLIANCE REQUIRED BY THE UNIFORM GUIDANCE